chriskrycho/v5.chriskrycho.com/site/journal/2020/Autotracking Elegant DX Via Cutting-Edge CS.md

 subtitle: >
   A modern JavaScript reactivity system powered by Lamport clocks and incremental computation and depth-first searches: *oh my!*
 summary: >
-  One of Ember Octane’s and Glimmer.js’ key features is autotracking: a lightweight reactivity system—powered by Lamport clocks, incremental computation, and depth-first-searches—which lets you write “normal” JavaScript or TypeScript and have everything Just Work™.
+  One of the key features of Ember Octane is autotracking: a lightweight reactivity system powered by Lamport clocks, incremental computation, and depth-first-searches—which lets you write “normal” JavaScript or TypeScript and have everything Just Work™.
 qualifiers:
   audience:
     Software engineers interested in reactivity models in general and in web <abbr title="user interface">UI</abbr> and JavaScript in particular.